 About the College Academy of Tutoring Program (CAT)

-The CAT program has four specific goals:
+The CAT program has three specific goals:

 - Provide a wide variety of resources to partner schools to encourage student success, parental engagement, and community development.